brianedmonds90/CFG-Hip-Hop/README.md

 #Sample Output
 This program works correctly for the function.php code found in the sample_output/ directory.
 You should see two .dot files generated for this php code.
-We generate a .dot file for
+We generate a .dot file for each function implemented in the PHP.

 ### What To Expect
 * A folder named `Graphviz` created in the source code directory